xieyuheng/inner/persons/judea-pearl/the-book-of-why.md

 - **Xie:** We can imagine “possible worlds” because we can simulate the world?

+  - We can generate different worlds in our mind.
+  - We can compare which alternative world is “closer” to our world, and find the one “most similar” to our world.
+  - We can evaluate counterfactuals in imagined world.
+  - And we have a **consensus** when doing the above,

+As a licensed Whiggish philosopher, I can explain this consistency quite
+well: it stems from the fact that we experience the same world and share the same mental model of its causal structure.
+We talked about this all the way back in Chapter 1.
+Our shared mental models bind us together into communities.
+We can therefore judge closeness not by some metaphysical notion of “similarity” but by how much we must take apart and perturb our shared model before it satisfies a given hypothetical condition that is contrary to fact (Joe not taking aspirin).

+Structural models also offer a resolution of a puzzle Lewis kept silent
+about: How do humans represent “possible worlds” in their minds and compute the closest one, when the number of possibilities is far beyond the capacity of the human brain?
+Computer scientists call this the “representation problem.”
+We must have some extremely economical code to manage that many worlds.
+Could structural models, in some shape or form, be the actual shortcut that we use?
+I think it is very likely, for two reasons.
+First, structural causal models are a shortcut that works, and there aren’t any competitors around with that miraculous property.
+Second, they were modeled on Bayesian networks, which in turn were modeled on David Rumelhart’s description of message passing in the brain.
+It is not too much of a stretch to think that 40,000 years ago, humans co-opted the machinery in their brain that already existed for pattern recognition and started to use it for causal reasoning.

+Logic void of representation is metaphysics.
+Causal diagrams, with their simple rules of following and erasing arrows, must be close to the way that our brains represent counterfactuals.

 # CHAPTER 9 Mediation: The Search for a Mechanism

 # CHAPTER 10 Big Data, Artificial Intelligence, and the Big Questions